 Going Open Source

 Snooze If You Can is fully open source.
-The decision wasn't difficult - it's a personal utility app, not a revenue-generating product.
+The decision was not difficult.
+It is a personal utility app, not a revenue-generating product.
 Open-sourcing it means:

-The licensing decisions I've made with other projects (see Open Source Licensing: What I Learned the Hard Way) informed this choice.
-For a utility app, MIT licensing makes sense - maximum adoption, no restrictions.
+The licensing decisions I have made with other projects (see Open Source Licensing: What I Learned the Hard Way) informed this choice.
+For a utility app, MIT licensing makes sense: maximum adoption, no restrictions.

 Lessons from iOS Development